Topics

 You will need a compiler, a shell, and some system libraries.
 Perl's Configure script will tell you if you're missing something.

 If you're on Windows, you may not have a compiler to use.
-Look onward to Vanilla, Strawberry and ActiveState.
+Look onward to Strawberry or ActiveState.

 Unless you have a very specific need, you want the Strawberry Perl distribution.